 Mrs Natalie Dalakrin

 Mrs Kate Gudgeo

 Harrogate High has an excellent personalised learning area that is open to all students at any given time for intervention to be delivered.
-We offer a range of clubs that are extremely popular, including: breakfast club 7.30-8.15am, break club, lunch club, homework club, Art and Craft after school club and extra literacy support is also available afterschool.
+We offer a range of clubs that are extremely popular, including: breakfast club 7.30-8.15am, break club, lunch club, homework club, Art and Craft after school club and extra literacy and numeracy support is also available afterschool.

 The Achievement Team Leader, who is a Specialist Leader in Education for SEN, works closely with the feeder primary schools and meets with the students and parents of those who may need extra support following their transition to secondary school.

 The Inclusion department runs a Breakfast Club for all students from 7.30- 8.15 where students are provided with a range of different breakfasts throughout the week as well as activities to do.

 Every day at break time there is a break club available in the L9 club room.
 This is available to all students who are supported by a teaching assistant.

 There is a lunch club available to all students every day in the L9 club room.
 There is a teaching assistant at hand to interact with the students and build on their social skills.
 Games, dvd´s and homework help is offered during every session.